-Here’s how to get started:
+Here’s how to get started on this DIY job:

 Ideally, use a switch-controlled outlet, or plug the lights into an automatic timer.
 Both the receptacle’s circuit and the timer must be rated to handle the combined amperes of all the light strings.
 Do not use an indoor timer outdoors.
+Browse timers on Amazon.

 2 Measure the lengths.
 Using a long measuring tape (ideally 25 feet or longer), measure the length of your house along the ground.
 Also measure its height and the height of any bushes or trees you intend to light.
 Then measure the lengths of the light strings you will need to outline doors or windows.
 Figure the number of 50-foot light strings it will take for all of these measurements.

 3 Test the lights.
 Before you plug them in, visually inspect the light strings, looking for broken or missing bulbs and worn or defective wiring.
-If you discover faulty wires, replace the string entirely as this could present a fire hazard.
+If you discover faulty wires, replace the string entirely as this could present a fire or electrical hazard.
 If bulbs are broken or missing, replace them.